Japanese bathrooms stand apart from Western designs in many ways, focusing on creating calm spaces.

 15. Wet Room Concept

 The entire bathing area becomes one waterproof space.
-Floors, walls, and ceilings get sealed completely.
+Floors, walls, and ceilings are completely sealed.
 A single drain handles water from the shower and tub.

 This eliminates the need for shower enclosures or curtains.